 TERMS

-Forecasting

-The Access Seeker shall provide the Access Provider with a binding forecast of the number of new Connections.
-These forecasts shall be provided every quarter (three (3) months) commencing from the Service Commencement Date.

-The period of each forecast shall cover the following information for the subsequent five (5) quarters:

-Wireless Radio Site address or another identifier in a form that is accepted by the Access Provider acting reasonably, such as GPS coordinates;

-Point of Presence address or another identifier in a form that is accepted by the Access Provider activity reasonably; and

-Capacity required to connect the Wireless Radio Site to the Point of Presence or to connect a Point of Presence to another Point of Presence.

-The Access Seeker shall use all reasonable endeavours to forecast accurately given that the Access Provider is placing reliance on those forecasts.
-The forecasting process is set out in Schedule 5 - (Forecasting) of the Reference Offer.

-New Connections can only be guaranteed to be met up to the numbers forecasted.
-For the actual new Connections in excess of those forecasted, the Access Provider shall use all reasonable endeavours to provide those Connections but cannot guarantee that they will be provided within the Schedule 7 – (Service Levels) of the Reference Offer.

-The forecast provided represents a good faith expectation of the Access Seeker of its requirement for new Connections.
-In the event that the actual number of new Connections is less than that forecasted, a penalty will be incurred by the Access Seeker, as set out in the Schedule 5 - (Forecasting) of the Reference Offer.

 Use of Service

-The OWS Service shall only be made available to connect an Access Seeker’s Points of Presence and Wireless Radio Site or another Point of Presence and not any other residential or non-residential entity or End User.
-The Access Seeker may not resell the OWS Service to another Licensed Operator.
+The TMS Service shall only be made available to connect an Access Seeker’s Points of Presence or Core Network site and Data Center or Landing Station or another Point of Presence and not any other residential or non-residential entity or End User.
+The Access Seeker may not resell the TMS Service to another Licensed Operator.

 Where the Access Provider reasonably suspects breach of paragraph 3.6, it may refer the matter as a complaint for investigation by the Authority.

-Where the Authority establishes after an investigation under paragraph 3.7 that an Access Seeker is not using the OWS Service in accordance with this Service Description, the Access Provider without prejudice to any other rights and remedies under the Supply Terms may by immediate written notice suspend or terminate the specific OWS Connection and the Access Seeker shall be liable to pay the Access Provider liquidated damages calculated in accordance with paragraph 3.22.
+Where the Authority establishes after an investigation under paragraph 3.7 that an Access Seeker is not using the TMS Service in accordance with this Service Description, the Access Provider without prejudice to any other rights and remedies under the Supply Terms may by immediate written notice suspend or terminate the specific TMS Connection and the Access Seeker shall be liable to pay the Access Provider liquidated damages calculated in accordance with paragraph 3.22.

 Supply of Service

-The Access Seeker shall submit a Service Request to the Access Provider to request supply of the OWS Service in the manner communicated by the Access Provider.
+The Access Seeker shall submit a Service Request to the Access Provider to request supply of the TMS Service in accordance with the process set out in the TMS Operations Manual.